prominenceai/deepstream-services-library/docs/overview.md

 * **Inference Done** - filtering on the Object's inference-done flag.
 * **In-frame Areas** - filters on specific areas (see ODE Areas below) within the frame, with both areas of inclusion and exclusion supported.

-Triggers have definable event-limits and frame-limits which can be which can be set, reset when reached, and updated and anytime.
+Triggers have definable event-limits and frame-limits which can be set, reset when reached, and updated and anytime.
 Refer to the [ODE Trigger API Reference](/docs/api-ode-trigger.md) for more information.

 ### ODE Actions
 **ODE Actions** handle the occurrence of Object Detection Events each with a specific action under the categories below.